Omkar-Waingankar/personal-website/content/blog/how-i-built-rishi-an-open-source-ai-coding-agent-for-r.md

 remotes::install_github("Omkar-Waingankar/rishi", subdir = "addin")
 ```

-you're pulling down this pre-bundled package that contains both the compiled frontend assets and the Go binary.
-The `subdir = "addin"` parameter is important here because it tells R to install specifically from the addin subdirectory where everything is packaged together.
+you're pulling down a pre-bundled package that contains the compiled frontend asset, the Go binaries for various OS targets, and the R launcher.

 At runtime, when you launch Rishi with: